Mahmoudmohsen722/StudentRegistration/README.md

 # StudentRegistration
-CRUD using Mysql Database (phpMyAdmin). the system is able to record new student details, retrieve an existed student, and Edit or Delete.
+CRUD using Mysql Database (phpMyAdmin).\n
+A simple GUI that able to record new student details, retrieve an existed student, and Edit or Delete.